France’s Working Holiday Visa for Australians

 Arriving in France

-After arriving in France, you would need to validate your long-stay visa within 3 months.
-Ideally, you should do this immediately.
+After arriving in France, you would normally need to validate a VLS-TS long-stay visa within 3 months on the French interior ministry website.

 Working in France

-After being issued with a working holiday visa, arriving in France and validating the visa (as per above), you would generally then receive automatic authorisation to work in the country.
-However, there may have been a recent change affecting Australian citizens.
+After being issued with a working holiday visa, arriving in France and validating the visa (as per above), you’ll automatically receive authorisation to work in the country.
+There were some issues with this affecting Australian citizens from late 2022 until May 2023, but this situation is now resolved.

 Before asking a question, please read through the previous comments to check if your query has already been answered.